What is investing?

 Q2.
 Have you created an emergency fund?

-Your emergency fund can be used to cover unexpected costs like car repairs, or bills which you find yourself unable to pay due to illness, or in the event that you might lose your job.
+Your emergency fund can be used to cover unexpected costs, like car repairs, or cover essential bills should you suddenly fall ill or lose your job.

 Q3.
 Have you set clear investing goals?